Hone your communication skills, cultural knowledge, and historic perspective in this unique degree program.

 - Interpret, communicate, educate, and advise others based on your understanding, research, and analysis of the social, historical, and cultural contexts of East Asia

-- Use your knowledge of East Asia to identify, create, facilitate, and promote opportunities for interaction and cooperation between Asia and the global community
+- Use your knowledge of East Asia to identify, create, facilitate, and promote opportunities for interaction and cooperation between East Asia and the global community

 - Apply your knowledge of East Asian diversity, values, and expectations to perform in a culturally appropriate way in personal and professional settings